Tisha Custodio: Career

-Custodios biggest role so far was playing Carolyn Smith in Big Shot Custodio is currently scheduled to appear in a musical film called And One.
+Custodios biggest role so far was playing Carolyn "Mouse" Smith in Big Shot.
+Custodio played Andrea Miranda in the 2025 musical film And One.

 Personal life

 Custodio is a big music fan and it helps her relax at the end of the day.
 She likes playing the guitar and writing songs in her freetime.
 Her musical influences are Sara Bareilles, Madison Cunningham and Big Thief.
 Custodio is vegan.